sassoftware/sasoptpy/doc/guide/models.rst

    print(new_model)

 Note that variables are added to :class:`Model` objects by reference.
-Therefore, after :func:`Model.solve` is called, values of variables will be replaced with optimal values.
+Therefore, after :meth:`Model.solve` is called, values of variables will be replaced with optimal values.

 Accessing components
 ~~~~~~~~~~~~~~~~~~~~

-You can get a list of model variables using :func:`Model.get_variables()`
+You can get a list of model variables using :meth:`Model.get_variables()`
 method.

 .. ipython:: python